Configuring your security software

 Yes.
 To test whether your firewall is interfering with your a la mode software, simply disable it momentarily and attempt to work in your affected program again.
 If the issue seems resolved, it's likely a problem associated with your firewall.

 This is a short term solution, and leaves you open to a variety of security threats.
 To ensure that your firewall does not block TOTAL and a la mode products, ports 80 and 443 will need to be open.
 Contact your firewall manufacturer for detailed instructions on whitelisting the programs you use.

-If your a la mode software is not installed to the default installation directory, you'll need to account for that when browsing to each of these files.
-If you're not sure where your software is installed, open the program, click Help on the upper left, and select About to view the location of the program directory.
+If your a la mode software is not installed to the default location, you need to account for that when browsing to each of these files.
+If you're not sure where your software is installed, open the program, click Help on the upper left, and select About to view the location of the program.